 Taylor Phillips is a Licensed Professional Counselor with eight years of clinical experience supporting adolescents and adults ages 13 and up.
 She specializes in helping clients navigate trauma, anxiety, depression, and attention-related concerns through a warm, collaborative, and evidence-based approach.

 Taylor brings an approachable, easy-to-talk-to presence into her sessions.
 Her grounded and affirming style helps clients feel comfortable, understood, and supported from the very first meeting.
-She enjoys using evidence-based methods, like CBT, to help with symptom management while also utilizing deeper attachment, parts work and EMDR for lasting change.
+She enjoys using evidence-based methods, like CBT and DBT, to help with symptom management while also utilizing deeper attachment, parts work and EMDR for lasting change.

 Taylor offers in-person sessions in Rittenhouse Square as well as virtual therapy for clients in PA and DE, and she often provides evening availability to accommodate busy schedules.
 She is committed to creating a compassionate, non-judgmental space where individuals can grow, heal, and move toward a more balanced and meaningful life.